HK142007/Nintendo/README.md

 * Mobile compatibility.
 * Load and save states.
 * Audio working in Safari (MacOS and iOS).
+* Restart button.
+* Sound control button.
+* Pause and Resume automatically if the window is focused or not.
+* It's a WPA (Progressive Web App) compatible with Android and iOS devices.

 ## Based on the work of: